mampitchi/http-proxy-web-debugger/README.md

 # HTTP Proxy Web Debugger

+HTTP Proxy Web Debugger is HTTP Proxy with Web Monitor.
+With this project you can debug or monitor your HTTP requests and share it with your colleguages on your internal web server.
+It is an web alternative to desktop apps like Charles or Fiddler.

+It is built on Node.js, http-proxy npm module, WebSockets and React.
+You can run it locally with Docker.

 ## Usage
 ```
 $ docker run --name http-proxy-web-debugger -d -p 10800:10800 -p 10801:10801 rolexak/http-proxy-web-debugger
 ```

+## Milestones
+1. HTTPS certs
+2. Persist requests (Logstash, Kibana)

 ## Development